-All of our business operations are conducted in China, and around 99.1% of our sales are currently made in China.
+We conduct all our operations in China, and generated approximately 92.0% of our sales in China in 2019.
 Accordingly, our business, financial condition, results of operations and prospects are affected significantly by economic, political and legal developments in China.
 The Chinese economy differs from the economies of most developed countries in many respects, including: